Production Set 10 // Pricing Calculator

-eDiscovery pricing models in 2026 -- per GB, per user, per matter, fixed fee
+eDiscovery pricing models, per GB, per user, per matter, fixed fee.

 Pricing is the most asked, least clearly answered question in eDiscovery.
-The 2025-2026 reset changed the landscape: aiR and EverlawAI are now included in base subscriptions, shifting the competitive differentiation from AI capability to overall cost model.
+The 2025 to 2026 reset changed the landscape: aiR and EverlawAI are now included in base subscriptions, shifting the competitive differentiation from AI capability to overall cost model.
 Here are the five models explained, three reference matters modelled, and an interactive calculator for your specific matter.

 The five pricing models explained